quixio/template-static-configuration/README.md

 ### Using the Printer Configuration UI

-To learn how to adjust a printer config via the Printer Configuration UI, see [applying a printer config](#applying-printer-config).
+To learn how to adjust a printer config via the Printer Config UI, see [applying a printer config](#applying-a-printer-config).